⚙️ Modding

 Dealing with Heroes of the Storm Specific Functions:

-Since Heroes is a modified SC2 Engine, it also have some functions that cannot be found on SC2 Editor such as SetTalentEnabled() which is a function to enable or disable a talent (Note: Don't be confused with SetTalentsEnabled() in SC2 Editor.)
+Since Heroes is a modified SC2 Engine, it introduced new native functions that cannot be found on SC2 Editor such as SetTalentEnabled() which is a function to enable or disable a talent (Note: Don’t be confused with SetTalentsEnabled() in SC2 Editor.)

 To add the Heroes Specific script:

-1. Type in the Heroes Code you want, Please also do check the parameter type and adding a semi-colon at the end (Note: It can also include the variables from Sc2Editor, such as lv_* for local variable and gv_* for global variable):
+3. Type in the Heroes Code you want, Please also do check the parameter type and adding a semi-colon at the end (Note: It can also include the variables from Sc2Editor, such as lv_* for local variable and gv_* for global variable): deal-step-3

-1. When Save, Use the Export Functionality by going view script or Ctrl + F11:
+1. When saving the galaxy file, Use use the “Export” functionality by going view script or Ctrl + F11: save-step-1 save-step-1-1

-1. Select the corresponding galaxy file to replace and save (Note: Make sure you select the correct file — choosing the wrong one will prevent the game from launching.):
+3. Select the corresponding galaxy file to replace and save (Note: Make sure you select the correct file — choosing the wrong one will prevent the game from launching): save-step-3

 Manually modifying for heroes compatibility